NextAcademy/quora-clone/README.md

-for bcrypt gem to work
+for bcrypt gem to work:

 1) gemfile, gem bcrypt, you  need to run $bundle installl
 2) db/migrate, you need password_digest